 It wouldn’t be Easter without a fudge lamb.
 This Fudge recipe made with marshmallow creme and chocolate chips couldn’t be easier.
-Last year, I amped up the presentation factor by coloring the coconut green and placing some colorful, foil-wrapped chocolate eggs in the Easter “grass.”
+A couple years ago, I amped up the presentation factor by coloring the coconut green and placing some colorful, foil-wrapped chocolate eggs in the Easter “grass.”

 Bill has not amused.
 As a coconut hater (along with a slew of other food don’ts), he was certain I was ruining his chocolate treat.
 Also, I unmolded Mr. Lamb a wee bit too early on an unseasonably hot spring afternoon.
 He tried to decapitate himself, but I was able to salvage him by remolding.
 Despite the saggy head and coconut invasion, this dessert disappeared just as fast as usual.
 This year, I simplified by just surrounding the lamb with some untinted coconut.
 Feel free to jazz up your presentation with Easter candies and more.

 An Easter Dessert Tradition

 - This fudge recipe turns out creamy every single time if you follow a few simple rules.
 The marshmallow creme is the secret ingredient that prevents this fudge from getting grainy.
 It’s a key ingredient in this recipe.

-- Without the marshmallow creme (or marshmallows or corn syrup in other recipes), just one undissolved grain of sugar can recrystallize a whole batch, leaving you with less than silky smooth fudge.
+- PRO-Tip: Without the marshmallow creme (or marshmallows or corn syrup in other recipes), just one undissolved grain of sugar can recrystallize a whole batch, leaving you with less than silky smooth fudge.

 - Adding an ingredient such as this marshmallow creme helps prevent this chemical reaction, and that’s what makes this recipe hard to beat.
 I do try to avoid additives such as corn syrup which I use in my English Toffee, but I don’t mind it once a year, especially when it prevents me from tossing away batches of ruined candy.

-- I also like to use a candy thermometer to make sure the sugar syrup comes up to 234º.
+- PRO-Tip: I also like to use a candy thermometer to make sure the sugar syrup comes up to 234º.
 That also helps to melt all the sugar crystals.